-RAPID WEAR TABLE CAUSE EVIDENCE POSSIBLE SOLUTION 1 ABRASIVES Gouges or marks made by large, hard particles; a rapid wearing away of bushings from very small abrasives; or anything in between.
+RAPID WEAR TABLE ( CAUSE EVIDENCE POSSIBLE SOLUTION ik 1 ABRASIVES Gouges or marks made by large, hard particles; a rapid wearing away of bushings from very small abrasives; or anything in between.
 Flush the system with the pump removed.
 Install strainer in suction line.
 Most abrasive objects and particulate is removed after a few cycles (or days) of flushing.
-Z Check the Viking General Catalog Liquid List for materials of construction recommendation.
-Consider whether all of the 2 CORROSION Rust, pitting or metal appears to be "eaten" away. materials used in pump construction were attacked; consider other materials used in the system to determine how they resisted the liquid.
+2 VIKING Rust, pitting or metal appears to be "eaten" away.
+Check the Viking General Catalog Liquid List for materials of construction recommendation.
+Consider whether all of the materials used in pump construction were attacked; consider other materials used in the system to determine how they resisted the liquid.
 Check to see whether or not the liquid has been contaminated to make it more corrosive than anticipated.
-F 3 EXCEEDING OPERATING LIMITS Noisy operation, broken bushings, twisted shaft, parts show evidence of high heat (discoloration).
+3 EXCEEDING OPERATING LIMITS Noisy operation, broken bushings, twisted shaft, parts show evidence of high heat (discoloration).
 Review General Catalog for operating limits on particular model involved.
 4 INSUFFICIENT EXTRA CLEARANCE Pump may stall.
 Evidence of heavy contact between end of rotor teeth and head or other parts.
-Increase end clearance and/ or contact your Viking Pump® representative with details of the application, so that information regarding proper extra clearance may be provided. ki In C 5 LACK OF LUBRICATION Noisy bearings, localized heating at bearings or lip seal, smoke, rapid bushing wear.
+Increase end clearance and/ or contact your Viking Pump® representative with details of the application, so that information regarding proper extra clearance may be provided.
+5 LACK OF LUBRICATION Noisy bearings, localized heating at bearings or lip seal, smoke, rapid bushing wear.
 Be sure all grease fittings are greased before starting, and instructions for lubrication of drive equipment are followed; consider use of auxiliary lubricating equipment.
-6 MISALIGNMENT Wear on only one part of a surface, e.g., one side of the casing, one side of the packing gland, only a portion of the face of the head.
+J ® MISALIGNMENT Wear on only one part of a surface, e.g., one side of the casing, one side of the packing gland, only a portion of the face of the head.
 Double check alignment of drive equipment and piping.
 Check the alignment under conditions as close to operating conditions as possible.
-C m Ρ, RUN DRY Pump stalls because parts have uneven expansion caused by frictional heat; galling between surfaces having relative motion; seal seats and idler pins changing color because of high heat.
+7 BUN DRY Pump stalls because parts have uneven expansion caused by frictional heat; galling between surfaces having relative motion; seal seats and idler pins changing color because of high heat.
 Be sure there is liquid in the system at the time of start up.
 Provide some kind of automatic alarm or shut-off if supply tank runs dry.